Pennsylvania Senate Bill 632: Pennsylvania State Athletic Commission vs Damon Feldman

 In 2010, a highly publicized court case hinged on the interpretation of the "Tough Guy Law."
 The Pennsylvania State Athletic Commission (PSAC) sought an injunction against "Celebrity Boxing" promoter Damon Feldman, of Delaware County, Pennsylvania.
 The criminal complaint stated that Feldman's events featured "'tough guy' techniques that combine boxing with martial arts, wrestling, kicking and choking" which were banned in Pennsylvania.
 Feldman disputed that his events were only boxing and of entertainment nature.
 The judge in the case ruled that in order for a bout to be categorized as a "tough guy competition," the participants must employ multiple combat techniques, not just boxing.
 The ruling upheld the definition of mixed martial arts.

 Tough Guy Law

 After the veto of SB 742, Senators Mellow, Singel, O'Connell, Fumo, Musto, and Fisher introduced SB 632 without the abortion amendment,"PROHIBITING TOUGH GUY CONTESTS OR BATTLE OF THE BRAWLERS CONTESTS."
 The new version of the "Tough Guy Bill" was passed and approved by the Governor, Nov.
 3, 1983 effectively banning mixed martial arts.

 Reaction

 CV Productions claimed the PSAC used the publicity of Ronald Miller's death in a boxing match to encourage the Senate to outlaw the wrong sport.
 The law specifically named CV Productions service marks, "Tough Guy Contest" and "Battle of the Brawlers,"while Toughman was absent.
 CV Productions asserted that the ruling was unconstitutional and sought legal counsel to sue the Commonwealth of Pennsylvania for violating the 14th Amendment.
-Financial restrictions ended the potential law suit.
+Financial restrictions ended the potential lawsuit.